trailofbits/fickling/README.md

 Do not unpickle this file if it is from an untrusted source!
 ```

+We do not recommend relying on the `--check-safety` option for critical use
+cases at this point in time.

 You can also safely trace the execution of the Pickle virtual machine without
 exercising any malicious code with the `--trace` option.